What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 default._bimi.example.com.
 3600 IN TXT ( "v=BIMI1; " "l=https://assets.example.com/bimi.svg; " "a=https://assets.example.com/vmc.pem" ) _dmarc.example.com.
 3600 IN TXT ( "v=DMARC1; p=quarantine; rua=mailto:dmarc@example.com; " "adkim=s; aspf=s; pct=100" )

 Before publishing or changing a BIMI record, validate the DMARC side first.
-Suped's DMARC checker is useful here because a single missing tag, malformed reporting address, or relaxed policy can stop the rest of the logo work from producing visible results.
+Suped's DMARC checker helps identify a missing tag, malformed reporting address, or non-enforcement policy that can stop the logo work from producing visible results.

 BIMI display path from DMARC pass through DNS, logo, certificate, and inbox display.